okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 #### Multiple Identifiers

 Today, end users must sign in to Okta with a username or email address only.
 With the Multiple Identifiers feature, admins can configure identifiers, or user attributes from Universal Directory, that an end user can enter to authenticate.
 Multiplier identifiers work in sign-in, recovery, self-service registration, and unlock flows.
 Admins can configure up to three identifiers, including email (which is still a required identifier).
-See [Profile enrollment policy](/docs/reference/api/policy/#profile-enrollment-policy).
+See [Profile enrollment policy](/docs/reference/api/policy/#profile-enrollment-policy). <!-- OKTA-687191 FF: MULTIPLE_IDENTIFIERS -->

 #### Developer documentation update in 2024.04.0